tayv/mk1/README.md

 # Overview
-The goal of this project was to create a visual leaderboard for tracking Mario Kart race results.
-It uses React for the UI and Google Sheets API host/update data.
+The goal of this project was to learn React by creating a visual leaderboard for tracking Mario Kart race results.
+MK1 is a race league started during the Covid-19 pandemic.

 See it in action at [https://mk1racing.netlify.app/](https://mk1racing.netlify.app/).

+## Design

+- Design is not polished.
+This was primarily a coding project with minimal time spent refinind visual design or interaction patters.
+- Goal: Follow standard race league leaderboards while also allowing users the ability to quickly see rankings by season as well as all-time results.
+- Logo designed by Steve A.
+- If I ever have time the Avatars will be updated to pixel art.

+## Code

+- Uses React for the UI and Google Sheets API to host/update data.
+- There's a known async rendering issue with season results on initial page load.
+Can be fixed by triggering a re-render using the season dropdown.

 https://user-images.githubusercontent.com/48400779/139181521-399eb58a-7588-40f9-925b-09eac07bd064.mov